-The Waltham Pool Tank was constructed in 1965.
-The site is located at Waltham Park, which is located at 30-40 Waltham Road.
+The structure is located at Waltham Park, which is located at 30-40 Waltham Road.
 The surrounding area consists of the park, which includes a pool, other staff grounds, and open space.
-The park is bordered to the South by Heathcote River, and on all other sides by residential dwellings.
+The park is bordered to the south by Heathcote River, and on all other sides by residential dwellings.